The Future of Learning: Samsung Selects Two EdTech Start-Ups as Spin-offs From the C-Lab Inside ProgramShare open/close

 The first company established as a spin-off, Salted, is generating stable sales in the golf sports industry for its innovative fitness tracking and coaching solution that uses smart insoles to analyze weight shifting, swing data, balance data and posture data.
 At the end of 2020, the company ranked first in sales in the Amazon golf training product category and is currently maintaining steady growth in the global market by signing supply contracts in the United States and Europe.
 Recently, Salted also expanded its business to the digital health care field, based on the foot data accumulated from its patented pressure sensor technology.
 Salted is currently conducting domestic and international clinical trials for patients who need gait rehabilitation, such as degenerative brain diseases and diabetic neuropathy.

 Another notable C-Lab startup is Mopic, a company developing light field 3D displays and image rendering software that can produce vivid stereoscopic vision.
 In the early stages, Mopic started its business as a smartphone cover accessory that allowed users to enjoy the 3D content without glasses.
 However, the 3D content market didn’t grow as fast as expected, causing difficulties in the business model.
 Despite these setbacks, Mopic continued to grow and improve its technology.
 The company is now receiving collaboration proposals worldwide as an enterprise solution, such as being used for stereoscopic images for medical surgery, infotainment for vehicles, video conferencing and more.
 Considering the recent rise of the metaverse and the increasing demand for immersive content, Mopic is now attracting more attention than ever as a company specializing in 3D content production and implementation technology.
-This success led to a Series B investment of around 10 billion won.
+Mopic is currently raising a Series B investment.